Dead Animal in Your Yard or Attic? You Don't Have to Deal With It Yourself.

 Cost, who removes it, whether you can legally trash it, Michigan disposal & pet-burial law, health risks, and the removal process — every question answered in one place.

-Read the Full Dead Animal FAQ →Five Metros, One Phone Number
+Read the Full Dead Animal FAQ →26 Cities, One Phone Number

-Same-day dispatch across the 5 Michigan launch metros.
-Each location page covers the local pickup ordinance, dispatch hub, response time, and species most frequently called in for that metro.
+Same-day dispatch across all 26 Michigan cities we cover.
+Each location page covers the local pickup ordinance, dispatch hub, response time, and species most frequently called in for that city.

 Kent County · metro pop ~1,090,000